sswahn/social/README.md

 ```

 ### Avatar
 The `Avatar` component displays user avatars and has a built in default when no image is provided.
-Has optional size prop for changing dimensions.
+Use an optional `size` prop for changing dimensions.
 ```javascript
 <Avatar
   className="custom-avatar"